 FOR IMMEDIATE RELEASE: February 28, 2011

-A copy of Schumer’s letter to Secretary Shinseki appears below:
+A copy of Schumer’s letter can be found below.

 Charles E. Schumer